HyagoOliveira/InputSystem/README.md

 ![Name KeyboardAndMouse](/Documentation~/Name_KeyboardAndMouse.png)
 ![Name XBOX](/Documentation~/Name_XBOX.png)

-Use this approach tho show sprites your know will never change or when the input system cannot detect the key.
+Use this approach tho show sprites you know will never change or when the input system cannot detect the key.

-### Using Unity Localization System
+## Using Unity Localization System

 If your project uses the Localization System provided by Unity, you can also attach the [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component in the same GameObject where a SpriteText component is: